Safety and security

 The FCDO currently advise against all travel to Venezuela’s border regions with Colombia.
 You should not use any of the Colombia-Venezuelan land crossings

 The ‘Darien Gap’ is a dangerous area renowned for the presence of several illegal armed groups, illegal migration, and drugs trafficking.
 There’s no road crossing between Colombia and Panama.
+Avoid crossing between Panama and Colombia by land.

 Colombia is affected by land mines and unexploded ordnance.
 Mined areas are often unmarked.
 Be vigilant when visiting remote areas or travelling off the main roads.